joearms/old.blog/_posts/2013-03-28-jekyll-is-great.md

 I got pull requests.

-Sylvain Benner has sent my two pull request to fix my spelling errors.
-Thank you Sylvian.
+Sylvain Benner has sent me two pull requests to fix my spelling errors.
+Thank you Sylvain.
 I'm not the world's best speller.
 So I'm pathetically gratefully for all the help I can get.
 So thank you once again.